geoalgo/slurmpilot/README.md

 some similarities.

 On the Slurm world, a similar library is [Submit](https://github.com/facebookincubator/submitit).
-Compared to Submit, we aim to support more features for easy experimenting such as sending source files, or CLI job launching and access to logs or job information.
-We also deliberately avoid serialization and rather send source files.
+Compared to Submit, we support launching on any cluster from your local machine and also aim at having more features for easy experimenting such as sending source files, or CLI job launching and access to logs or job information.
+We also deliberately avoid serialization and rather send source files which can avoid issues such as [import problems](https://github.com/facebookincubator/submitit/blob/main/docs/tips.md) requiring to structure your code in a specific way.

 ## Installing